mediachain/mediachain/rfc/mediachain-rfc-4.md

 the source of the archive.
 The `stmt` directory contains all the statements pertaining to objects in the archive, in files named after the statement id they contain.
-The `ipld` directory is structured as a hash tree and contains all metadata objects, public keys, and certificates relating to the archive.
+The `ipld` directory is structured as a hash tree and contains all metadata objects relating to the archive.
 The objects are serialized in cbor into files named after their IPLD hashes.

 In order publish an archive, sources first add the archive tarball to ipfs and then publish an archive descriptor: